-We provide below an overview of QIAIFs established as an investment company pursuant to Part XIII of the Companies Act 1990 or as a unit trust pursuant to the Unit Trusts Act 1990, as these are the most commonly used investment fund vehicles.
+We provide below an overview of QIAIFs established as ICAVs, investment companies or as unit trusts, as these are the most commonly used investment fund vehicles.
 Please see our Ireland as an International Fund Domicile brochure on our website for information on CCFs and ILPs.